 3. Healing words

 My miscarriage occurred shortly after I had made my 1st pregnancy “Facebook official”.
 There had been happy pictures and hopeful post about motherhood, and then my world came crashing down.
 I had so quickly shared my joy that I felt foolish and ashamed, like I had failed.
 But the decision to be public with my miscarriage allowed me to take ownership of when and how my story was told.
 I didn’t want people gossiping about my health or why I lost those babies.
-Instead I wanted them to know that miscarriages happen.
-And it happen to happen to me.
+Instead, I wanted them to know that miscarriages happen.
+And it happened to me.
 I was 1 in 4 and should anyone else find themselves 1 in 4 I wanted every word I said to bring encouragement to someone somewhere.

 4. A million voices

 I am one person, but I lent my voice to a much bigger conversation.
 A conversation championed by other women before me, who decided for themselves to share their story.
-So my one voice joins others and as more and more voices are added to the conversation we can create meaning and impact that change the way women view themselves and their bodies.
+So my one voice joins others and as more and more voices are added to the conversation, we can create meaning and impact that changes the way women view themselves and their bodies.
 Women talking about their miscarriages can have implications on healthcare and support for women in similar situations.
 And that’s a positive step for everyone.

 5. I’m alive

 I keep speaking because I survived.
 Many women enter hospitals to give birth and never leave.
 I may never be able to tell their story, but I can tell mine.
 I can talk, I can question and I can encourage others to do the same.
-My miscarriages were the absolute worst experiences of my life but they did not kill me.
-I am stronger because of them, I am more loving and appreciative because of them.
+My miscarriages were the absolute worst experiences of my life, but they did not kill me.
+I am stronger because of them; I am more loving and appreciative because of them.
 And just as I remember and celebrate my children (born and unborn), I will continue to speak up to remember and celebrate that I am alive and I must use my time wisely while I am here.